Domain Generation Algorithms🔗

 Note

-If no supported testing method is available, an Advanced Search will show you if any alerts came from this detector if a qualifying event was observed.
+If no supported testing method is available, an Advanced Search will show you if any detections came from this detector if a qualifying event was observed.
 A search with no results does not indicate the detector is not working.
 A lack of search results for the detector may only indicate that the specific attack has not been observed in the tenant.
 However, it could indicate the underlying data is not available.
 Ensure the required schemas are provided in Data Sources along with the supported device type(s) for that schema.

 References🔗